jzhou1318/fa22tapeout-course-dev/chipyardlab.md

 Just as we need separate traits for `LazyModule` and module implementation, we need two classes to build the system.
 The `DigitalTop` class contains the set of traits which parameterize and define the `DigitalTop`.
 Typically these traits will optionally add IOs or peripherals to the DigitalTop.
 The `DigitalTop` class includes the pre-elaboration code and also a `lazy val` to produce the module implementation (hence `LazyModule`).
 The `DigitalTopModule` class is the actual RTL that gets synthesized.

-And finally, we create a configuration class in `$chipyard/generators/chipyard/src/main/scala/config/RocketConfigs.scala` that uses the WithGCD config fragment defined earlier.
+And finally, we create a configuration class in `$chipyard/generators/chipyard/src/main/scala/config/RocketConfigs.scala` that uses the WithVecAdd config fragment defined earlier.

 **Copy paste the following**
 ```
 class VecAddTLRocketConfig extends Config(
-  new chipyard.example.WithVecAdd(useAXI4=false, useBlackBox=false) ++          // Use GCD Chisel, connect Tilelink
+  new chipyard.example.WithVecAdd(useAXI4=false, useBlackBox=false) ++          // Use VecAdd Chisel, connect Tilelink
   new freechips.rocketchip.subsystem.WithNBigCores(1) ++
   new chipyard.config.AbstractConfig)
 ```